googleapis/google-cloud-python/docs/storage-surface.rst

    >>> storage.delete_bucket(bucket_name, force=True)

 Even using ``force=True`` will fail if the bucket contains more than 256 blobs.
-In this case, the blobs should be deleted manually first.
+In this case, delete the blobs manually before deleting the bucket.

 .. _409 conflict: http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_Error